segmentstream-com/segmentstream-com.github.io/_docs/guides/google-ads-marketing-automation.md

 10. Uncheck **Include in 'Conversion'** for now.
 11. For the **Attribution model** choose **External attribution** and click **CREATE AND CONTINUE**:
 ![Google Ads - External Attribution](/img/guides/google-ads-marketing-automation/google-ads-5.png)

+> Note!
+Please, make sure you've enabled a [cross-account conversion tracking](https://support.google.com/google-ads/answer/3030657){:target="blank"} if you created a conversion action inside the MCC account and would like to use it across you accounts.

 ## Connecting Google Ads to SegmentStream